-You can read my story on AO3 (here), and you can download a free copy of the zine on Itchio (here).
+You can read my story on AO3 (here), and you can check out previews of the work appearing in the zine on its Twitter profile (here).
+The zine itself can be downloaded for free on Itchio (here).
 Along with a PDF of the zine, the download includes all sorts of fun digital extras like icons and wallpapers.
 The illustrations and stories are accessible to readers of all ages, so please feel free to share the zine with any younger Pokémon fans in your life!

 Ni no Kuni: Wrath of the White Witch is a portal fantasy in which a young boy named Oliver travels to another world from his home in Motorville, a small town based on a suburb of Detroit that’s filled with classic 1950s Americana.
 The game’s characters and environments were designed by Studio Ghibli, so Motorville’s cars, houses, and grassy lawns surrounded by white-picket fences are infused with color and charm.
 Every character in the fantasy world of Ni No Kuni has a counterpart in “our” world, so Oliver is frequently tasked to returning to Motorville to help people by solving puzzles and fighting enemies.
 Through these transitions between Motorville and Ni No Kuni, Wrath of the White Witch suggests how a child’s imagination might create an entire sprawling fantasy world within a small American suburb.